geomagpy/IMBOT/README.md

 Since 2016 INTERMAGNET and several observatories provided new tools for IMAGCDF export and also the official CDF tools improved.
 When looking at the submission status for 2022, the proportion of correct submissions using a modern version of the IMAGCDF format increased strongly.
-The heterogenity in packing and compression algorythms significantly decreased.
+The heterogeneity in packing and compression algorithms significantly decreased.
 Three observatories submitted data sets with flagging information, denoted with a preliminary, in-official version number 1.3, which will hereinafter denoted as version 1.2.1.
+For three observatories, a step 3 one minute data product is not available (ABK, DED, HRN).
+Therefore, these data sets are missing in the analyses of 5.3 onwards.

 Figure 5.1b: ![5.1b](./imbot/documentation/pie_2022_formats.png "Underlying data formats for 2022.")